rooky1905/React-Stuff/README.md

 ### Try and render in 'App.js', which is the parent.
 ### I have some commented out components for reference.
 ### I know the repo is not clean and disorganized!
 For simplicity, each component has its own css file with {Component}.css name.
+### The App.css is a complete mess, kindly don't try to use it
 ### Cheers!